hailehong95/threat-intelligence-bot/README.md

 # Threat Intelligence Bot

+For details about using the bot, please refer to the [Docs - Threat Intelligence Bot (Vietnamese)](./docs/README.md)

 ## 1. Create Telegram bot and configuration

 - Chat with **[BotFather](https://telegram.me/BotFather)** to create Bot, you will receive a `Access Token` string